tr3ck3r/linklight/exercises/ansible_tower/4-adhoc/README.md

 ### Summary

-We can run adhoc jobs from Ansible Tower while still maintaining all of the same controls and auditing that we have with playbook runs.
+We can run Ad-hoc jobs from Ansible Tower while still maintaining all of the same controls and auditing that we have with playbook runs.

 ---